top of page

-Seeing the "The Last Emperor" flick in my childhood days has always made me dream of setting foot at the Imperial Palace of the Forbidden City, the 72 hectares museum which served as the state residence of the emperors from the Ming Dynasty to the Qing Dynasty.
-It has always been one of the most mysterious places I have considered as there were only a few movies that were made about its rise and downfall.
-Most documentary films that I have seen do not claim 100% accuracy in their exposition and portrayal of the largest imperial palace in the world.
+Seeing "The Last Emperor" in my childhood days always made me dream of setting foot at the Imperial Palace of the Forbidden City, the 72 hectares museum which served as the state residence of the emperors from the Ming Dynasty to the Qing Dynasty.
+It has always felt like one of the most mysterious places, with only a handful of films ever made about its rise and downfall.
+Most documentaries I’ve seen never claim complete accuracy in their portrayal of the world’s largest imperial palace.

 FINDING THE HOME OF THE EMPERORS

 The Palace Museum, as it is now more widely known, is located at the heart of downtown Beijing.
-And if you ask locals how to get to the world’s largest ancient palatial structure, you will always be told “just go downtown and you’ll find it.”
-It seems easy to go around the city as long as you are within Beijing’s first 5 rings since most of the tourist destinations you’d like to go to are interconnected by their 23 railway systems.
-Beijing is the country’s capital city; therefore, it is expected that this highly urbanized, industrialized city is densely populated where traffic congestion is imminent.
-Tourists and foreign visitors like me are discouraged to travel in private vehicles due to the heavy traffic.
-This prompted us to leave our car in the hotel so we can take the public railway transit to get to the train station at Tiananmen Square.
+And if you ask locals how to get to the world’s largest ancient palatial structure, you will always be told “just go downtown, and you’ll find it.”
+It seems easy to go around the city as long as you are within Beijing’s first 5 rings, since most of the tourist destinations you’d like to go to are interconnected by the city's 23 railway systems.
+Beijing is the country’s capital city; therefore, it is expected that this highly urbanized, industrialized city is densely populated, where traffic congestion is imminent.
+Tourists and foreign visitors like me are discouraged from traveling in private vehicles due to the heavy traffic.
+This prompted us to leave our car in the hotel so we could take the public railway transit to get to the train station at Tiananmen Square.

 Lavande Hotel is strategically located right next to WuMart in Shijingshan Road, near Shougang Songlin Park and Beijing Shijingshan Amusement Park.
-The hotel sits along the Line 1 of Beijing Subway, the city’s oldest and most heavily used among its mass railway transit network.
-Line 1 has 23 stations from Pingguoyuan that run on a straight line going East and terminates at Sihui Dong and connects to Batong Line.
-Fortunately, the hotel is just between the 2nd and 3rd stations so there’s more than enough room to be seated when you get to these stations.
-Gucheng Station, the nearer between the two, is about 950m from the hotel and it only takes a 12-minute walk.
+The hotel sits along Line 1 of Beijing Subway, the city’s oldest and most heavily used among its mass railway transit network.
+Line 1 has 23 stations from Pingguoyuan that run on a straight line going East and terminate at Sihui Dong, and connects to the Batong Line.
+Fortunately, the hotel is just between the 2nd and 3rd stations, so there’s more than enough room to be seated when you get to these stations.
+Gucheng Station, the nearest of the two, is about 950m from the hotel, and it only takes a 12-minute walk.

 From Line 1’s first station, going to the Forbidden City takes 15 stops to get to Tian’anmen East Station which is about 38 minutes of travel.
 Tickets can be purchased from the vending machines at the entrance gates but these machines only accept 1-yuan coins and 5 or 10-yuan bills.
-Otherwise, you may purchase the tickets at the windows where you have to wait in long queues especially during rush hours.
-Luckily, the fare to Tian’anmen East from Gucheng is only CNY5 so I just have to purchase the ticket from the machine where it is more accessible.
+Otherwise, tickets could be bought at the windows, though that meant enduring long queues, especially during rush hours.
+Luckily, the fare from Gucheng to Tian’anmen East was only CNY5, so I purchased the ticket from the machine.
+It was far more convenient.

 It’s very unlikely to get lost or to miss your stop because the LED lights of the route map blink consistently on every door of the train with the names of each station and its English translations.
-When getting off the train, take note of the right direction to exit the platform.
-Signages can be seen in the hallways and the exit doors are labeled A, B, C, D, etc. Taking the B exit on the left gets you straight to the Palace Museum and the D exit on the right brings you to a short visit to Tian’anmen Square.
-First-time visitors usually take a side trip to Tian’anmen Square to see the city square where Mao Zedong proclaimed the founding of the People's Republic of China in 1949.
-(Tip: Always get your passport handy as there are security checks along the area just outside the train and before going into the Palace Museum or at Tian’anmen Square).
+When the train doors opened, the blinking route map made it almost impossible to miss the stop.
+Exiting the platform meant following the signs in the hallways, each marked with letters A, B, C, D. Exit B on the left led directly to the Palace Museum, while Exit D on the right opened into Tian’anmen Square.
+Many first‑time visitors paused there, drawn to the historic site where Mao Zedong proclaimed the founding of the People’s Republic of China in 1949.
+Security checks were everywhere, from just outside the station to the gates of the Palace Museum, and passports were always required.

 THE PALATIAL HEART OF CHINA

 The Forbidden City, a World Heritage Site declared by UNESCO in 1987, is the largest ancient palatial structure in the world and is globally known to be among the Top 5 of the most important palaces ever existed.
-It is said to have started from Yongle Emperor of the Ming Dynasty where 100,000 skilled artisans and a million laborers constructed the Imperial City for 14 years.
+It is said to have started from the Yongle Emperor of the Ming Dynasty, where 100,000 skilled artisans and a million laborers constructed the Imperial City for 14 years.
 The 72-hectare palace complex became the home of 24 emperors, their families, wives, high officials, and eunuchs throughout time until the end of the Qing Dynasty with the abdication of Puyi, China’s last Emperor, in 1912.
-Thirteen years after, the Forbidden City became the Palace Museum where it receives 14 million visitors per year.
-The largest number it received was 19 million in 2019 where I was proud to be a part of.
+Thirteen years later, the Forbidden City became the Palace Museum, where it receives 14 million visitors per year.
+The largest number it received was 19 million in 2019, where I was proud to be a part of.

-The Palace Museum, as we know it now, is one of the most visited attractions in the country along with the Great Wall of China.
+The Palace Museum, as we know it now, is one of the most visited attractions in the country, along with the Great Wall of China.
 It occupies 720,000 square meters and is as wide as the Vatican City and the Moscow Kremlin combined.
-It houses 980 buildings designed with traditional Chinese palatial architecture surrounded by 32 feet high walls built along the central axis of the world, accentuating the position of the emperor as the son of heaven.
-It is said, however, that only 60-80% of the entire Palace Museum is being shown to the public which may take at least 4 hours of the tour on foot.
+It houses 980 buildings designed with traditional Chinese palatial architecture surrounded by 32-foot-high walls built along the central axis of the world, accentuating the position of the emperor as the son of heaven.
+It is said, however, that only 60-80% of the entire Palace Museum is being shown to the public, which may take at least 4 hours of the tour on foot.

 GATES TO THE PALACE MUSEUM

-Forbidden City is normally open from 8:00 am to 5:00 pm, Tuesdays to Sundays, but it closes early at 4:30 pm during the wintertime.
-We reached Tiananmen Gate at 2:00 pm and we hurriedly secured our tickets so we still have time to go around.
-Entrance tickets are sold at RMB40 per visitor (priced at RMB60 in Spring and Summer) which can be purchased online, however, my colleague was having difficulty buying the tickets through his mobile phone at that time so we ended up lining at the passport window.
-The queues are extremely long so it’s best to purchase the tickets in advance to avoid wasting time and to spare yourself from the hassle and stress of going through a sea of people at the southern gate.
+The Forbidden City is normally open from 8:00 am to 5:00 pm, Tuesday to Sunday, though it closes earlier at 4:30 pm in winter.
+We reached Tiananmen Gate at 2:00 pm, and we hurriedly secured our tickets so we still had time to go around.
+Entrance tickets are sold at RMB40 per visitor (priced at RMB60 in Spring and Summer), which can be purchased online; however, my colleague was having difficulty buying the tickets through his mobile phone at that time, so we had no choice but to join the long queue at the passport window.
+The queues were extremely long, so purchasing tickets in advance is the best way to avoid wasting time and the stress of wading through a sea of people at the southern gate.
 Passports for foreign visitors like me are required for tickets to be issued, and I made sure it is always handy as it is being checked on several occasions before passing through the Meridian Gate.
-Getting past the Ticket and Security Check Entrance is quick as it is fully automated to accommodate millions of visitors getting in.
+Getting past the Ticket and Security Check Entrance is quick, as it is fully automated to accommodate millions of visitors getting in.
 Besides, we really had to move fast because we only had less than 3 hours to go around.
 Due to time constraints, we planned to see only the best sites and the most popular ones.

 THE INNER GOLDEN WATER BRIDGES

-The first breathtaking view that welcomes visitors upon getting past the Meridian Gate is the bow-shaped Inner Golden Water River, bending through both ends which terminates at Tongzi River outside the walls of the Imperial City.
-Five marble bridges connect the wide expanse of lands leading to the Gate of Supreme Harmony.
-The two outermost bridges were designed and constructed mainly for the passageway of the former emperors’ military officers while the innermost pair was designated for the monarchial sons and their next of kin.
+The first breathtaking view that welcomes visitors upon getting past the Meridian Gate is the bow-shaped Inner Golden Water River, bending through both ends, which terminates at the Tongzi River outside the walls of the Imperial City.
+Five marble bridges connect the wide expanse of land leading to the Gate of Supreme Harmony.
+The two outermost bridges were designed and constructed mainly for the passageway of the former emperors’ military officers, while the innermost pair was designated for the monarchial sons and their next of kin.
 The central bridge, on the other hand, was dedicated only for use by the emperor, where its balustrades were intricately decorated with the architecture of marble dragons.
-It’s the most flocked among the five bridges and having a photo of you alone at the bridge is almost next to impossible.
+It’s the most crowded of the five bridges, and getting a photo alone there is almost impossible.

 THE OUTER COURT

-Moving north for another 130m walk is the Gate of Supreme Harmony, the second major gate of the Imperial City.
+A 130‑meter walk north brings you to the Gate of Supreme Harmony, the second major gate of the Imperial City.
 It serves as the north boundary separating the three halls at the heart of the Outer Court.
 This is where state affairs are being discussed by the emperor and his ministers during the morning court sessions and sometimes used for ceremonial meals.
 Going past through this gate is the Harmony Square, which leads to the Forbidden City’s ceremonial centre, the grand Hall of Supreme Harmony.

-Harmony Square is the widest open expanse in the Palace Museum which takes a 180m-walk to reach the Hall of Supreme Harmony.
-It is the largest hall and one of the three halls of its Outer Court along with the Hall of Central Harmony and Hall of Preserving Harmony.
-The Hall of Supreme Harmony houses the intricately designed throne that was used by the Qing dynasty's former emperors where they used to host their enthronement and imperial wedding ceremonies.
+Harmony Square is the widest open expanse in the Palace Museum, which takes a 180m walk to reach the Hall of Supreme Harmony.
+It is the largest hall and one of the three halls of its Outer Court, along with the Hall of Central Harmony and the Hall of Preserving Harmony.
+The Hall of Supreme Harmony houses the intricately designed throne that was used by the Qing dynasty's former emperors, where they used to host their enthronement and imperial wedding ceremonies.
 I took a picture of the symbolic cisterns at the sides of the hall, which were used to be filled with water to be used in putting out a fire, a crucial protective measure in preserving these ancient wooden complexes.
-Just behind this tall structure is the Hall of Central Harmony, the smallest among the three, which was used formerly for all pre and post-ceremony activities and relaxation.
-Not far from it is the Hall of Preserving Harmony, the house where rehearsals prior to ceremonies were used to be held.
+Just behind this tall structure is the Hall of Central Harmony, the smallest among the three, which was formerly used for all pre and post-ceremony activities and relaxation.
+Not far from it is the Hall of Preserving Harmony, the house where rehearsals prior to ceremonies used to be held.

 THE WESTERN PALACES

-It was already 3:00 pm yet we have seen only 30% of the entire Palace Museum.
-As we descended from the rear gate of the Hall of Preserving Harmony, there are two huge entrance gates on both sides.
-On our right side is the Gate of Good Fortune and on our left is the Gate of Thriving Imperial Clan.
-We noticed that there were more people, particularly group tours led by English-speaking guides, are going to the right so we went westward instead to a lesser group of visitors.
+By 3:00 pm, we had seen only about 30% of the entire Palace Museum.
+As we descended from the rear gate of the Hall of Preserving Harmony, there were two huge entrance gates on both sides.
+On our right side is the Gate of Good Fortune, and on our left is the Gate of Thriving Imperial Clan.
+We noticed that there were more people, particularly group tours led by English-speaking guides, going to the right, so we went westward instead to a lesser group of visitors.

-We moved westward and just behind the walls of the Palace of Compassion and Tranquility is the Palace of Longevity and Good Health.
+We moved westward, and just behind the walls of the Palace of Compassion and Tranquility is the Palace of Longevity and Good Health.
 This was the place where the empress dowagers were housed and lived for the rest of their lives.
-The palace’s five rooms – the Bright Room, two Subordinate Rooms, and two Side Rooms, are all open for public viewing and it is amazing to see how their artifacts were dutifully preserved.
+The palace’s five rooms - the Bright Room, two Subordinate Rooms, and two Side Rooms - are all open for public viewing, and it was amazing to see how well their artifacts had been preserved.
 The exit from these two palaces led to the walled Garden of Compassion and Tranquility.
-This area served as a place of worship for the empress dowagers and their consorts, where they also get entertained and take a rest.
-It now became a photoshoot location for women who rent traditional Chinese empress outfits and being photographed for a considerable fee.
+This area served as a place of worship for the empress dowagers and their consorts, where they also got entertained and took a rest.
+It has now become a photoshoot location for women who rent traditional Chinese empress outfits and are photographed for a considerable fee.

 THE INNER COURT